+“What is the relationship between the Big Five personality framework and the 4Cs Mental Toughness concept?”
 This is one of the most common questions received here are AQR International.
-The Big 5 personality model is, possibly, the most widely utilised model of behavioural personality globally.
+The Big Five personality model is, possibly, the most widely utilised model of behavioural personality globally.
 It forms the foundation of many of the most reliable and popular personality measures in use.

-The Big 5 model seeks to describe, and the measures developed from it help us to assess, how we ACT when certain events occur.
+The Big Five personality model seeks to describe, and the measures developed from it help us to assess, how we ACT when certain events occur.

 Mental Toughness describes a different aspect of personality – our mental responses when exposed to stressors, pressure, opportunity and challenges.
 It helps us to understand how we THINK when events occur.